samku/Concur-qLPV-RCI/README.md

 # Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets
-This repository contains the code for the paper "Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets" by S.K.Mulagaleti and A.Bemporad
+This repository contains the code for the paper "Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets" by S.K.Mulagaleti and A.Bemporad (2024).
+Preprint available at [arXiv:2411.18166](https://arxiv.org/pdf/2411.18166).

 ## Code structure
 The main file to run is 'main.py'.
 This file consists of the following three main parts: